hashicorp/design-system/website/docs/components/app-header/partials/guidelines/guidelines.md

 ### Responsive characteristics

 By default (and if used within the App Frame), the App Header will occupy 100% of the viewport width.
-As the viewport width condenses, the components' controls will collapse into a menu that can be toggled open/closed with a menu button (shown conditionally based on the viewport width).
+As the viewport width condenses, the components' controls will collapse into a menu that can be toggled open/closed with the menu button (shown conditionally based on the viewport width).

 At smaller viewports, the menu containing the App Header controls will occupy 100% of the viewport height and prevent scrolling content on the main page.